ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Towfic2014/reproductionreport_towfic.md

 Towfic et al. performed many different test on the data and it is outside the scope of this report to reproduce all of their results.
 We focus on the key part of testing for differentially expressed genes between "GA" (DP) and "generic"(N) as described in Table S2 and Table S5.
 But before those tests we have to preprocess according to the description.

-> Starting with background-corrected bead-level signals, we quantile normalized the extracted data for all samples across all 46,547 probes via the preprocessCore package in R.
+> Starting with background-corrected bead-level signals, we quantile normalized the extracted data for all samples across all 46,547 probes via the “preprocessCore” package in R.

 ```r